About Me

 Prior to being elected to represent Guildford in Parliament in December 2019, Angela served as Vice Chairman and Chair of Finance of Cranleigh Parish Council and has also been a School Governor and Chairman of a PTA.

-After being elected to Parliament, Angela served as PPS to Gavin Williamson while he was Secretary of State for Education and then to Michael Gove in the Department for Communities and Levelling Up.
-She stepped down from the government in January 2022 but continues to serve on the Joint Committee on Human Rights, The Public Accounts Committee and the Education Select Committee.
+After being elected to Parliament, Angela has served as PPS to Gavin Williamson at the Department for Education, Michael Gove at the Department for Levelling Up, Housing and Communities and Steve Barclay at the Department of Health and Social Care.
+She has previously served on the Joint Committee on Human Rights, The Public Accounts Committee and the Education Select Committee.

 Since 2012, she has been an active member of the Ewhurst Players and has worked on award-winning productions, as well as singing to raise funds for local and national charities.